Invasive Pike in Southcentral Alaska

 Draining an entire lake may not be a realistic option for many lakes.
 Inlet and outlet streams have to be blocked or diverted.
 People with property around the lake are often very concerned about actions that raise or lower the water levels.
 In addition, the many required permits and processes greatly raise the expense and difficulty of draining the lakes that have illegally-introduced pike.

 Rotenone, however, has been successfully used in fisheries management since the 1930s.
 Rotenone is a naturally-derived piscicide (fish pesticide) that has undergone rigorous review by the U.S. Environmental Protection Agency.
-It has been concluded that rotenone does not negatively affect human health or the environment.
+It has been concluded that rotenone does not negatively affect human health or the environment in the concentrations used for fisheries management.

 Still, the Department realizes there may be some concern about rotenone, and the Department is aware of those concerns.
 If rotenone is determined to be the best tool for removing invasive northern pike, the Department will fully engage the public decision-making process.